 This research explores the application of 3D printing and scanning technologies in the development of customised ventilation face masks for very young infants and children.

 Partners: Sheffield Teaching Hospitals, Sheffield Children’s Hospital, Devices4Dignity, Medipex, Materialise NV/UK

-Project team: Heath Reed, Matt Willox, Naomi Rasyzk, Joe Langley, Julie Roe
+Project team: Heath Reed, Matt Willox, Naomi Raszyk, Joe Langley, Julie Roe

 Non-invasive ventilation (NIV) is the delivery of breathing support via a face-mask.
 It is used to treat individuals whose breathing is compromised.
 Evidence shows that when used long term it improves quality of life and life expectancy.
 Mass produced masks are available for adults but in children it is often difficult to find a mask that provides an adequate seal.
 Current options for children are to ventilate invasively via a breathing tube, to persevere with NIV through an inadequate mask or to abandon ventilation.

 This research explores the application of 3D printing and scanning technologies within the NHS to enable the delivery of customised face mask for infants and children.
 Participatory research methods involving children and parents have helped specify techniques and processes that could be used to deliver novel mask-face interfaces in a way that suits the needs of individual patients.